rucken/cli/README.md

   -h, --help                     show CLI help
   -t, --type=web|ionic|all       Type(s) of applications.
   -w, --workspace=workspace      The workspace directory name.
+  --app=app                      The name of the application.
   --coreLib=coreLib              The name of the core library with entity.
   --ionicApp=ionicApp            The name of the ionic application.
   --ionicLib=ionicLib            The name of the ionic library with entity.

   --ionicTemplate=ionicTemplate  [default: @rucken/schematics:rucken-entity-ionic-to-app] Binding components for editing
                                  an entity to a mobile frontend application on Angular7+ with Ionic4

+  --lib=lib                      The name of the library with entity.

   --webApp=webApp                The name of the web application.